ohsu-comp-bio/funnel-plugins/README.md

 User: Alyssa P. Hacker, Token: <Alyssa's Secret> ✅
 ```

-Here's an example of a user that's not found by the plugin (representing an "Unauthorize" user):
+Here's an example of a user that's not found by the plugin (representing an `Unauthorized` user):

 ```console
 ➜ curl -H "Authorization: Bearer Foobar" http://localhost:8080